Find this article useful?

 Why not sign up to our mailing list and receive regular articles and tips about IBD to your inbox.

-Sadly there is no cure for inflammatory bowel disease (IBD) and there isn’t one treatment method successful in controlling symptoms for everyone.
+Sadly there is no cure for IBD and there isn’t one treatment method successful in controlling the symptoms.
 This means there is a vast array of treatment options available which work to varying levels for different people.

 IBD is a very complex disease and the treatment options discussed with you may be very different to someone else with IBD.
 It could include a combination of both medication and surgery or just medication/surgery.
 What you are offered will depend on whether you have Crohn's disease, ulcerative colitis or microscopic colitis and what sub-type you have.

 Alongside these medical methods some people have found that making adjustments to their lifestyle have also helped with managing some of the symptoms of their IBD.
 These include:

 Before making any changes to your lifestyle you should discuss them with the medical professional in charge of your IBD care.

 There have been limited studies carried out into the effectiveness of complementary therapies and IBD.
 Some patients have reported improvements in their condition after using some a complementary therapies.
 These treatments may have been used alongside their medical treatments.
 If you are considering trying one of the treatments below you should discuss this with your doctor and remember that some therapies are not regulated.

 Why not sign up to our mailing list and receive regular articles and tips about IBD to your inbox?